Visualizing and Comparing Categorical Variables

 Switching Variable Order

 What cross-tabulation would you expect if we changed the order of the variables?
-In other words, what would happen if "sex" came first and "pclass" came second?
+In other words, what would happen if "Sex" came first and "Pclass" came second?

 (